 Doom Patrol is arguably the best DC live-action series with its wacky and weird characters to its even more wacky and weird storylines.
-The offbeat superhero series aired its Season 3 in November 2021 and has been renewed for a fourth season but there is still no word on when it will come.
+The offbeat superhero series aired its Season 3 in November 2021 and had been renewed for a fourth season but sadly it has canceled after its fourth season part 1.
+Doom Patrol concluded its fourth season’s first part recently and the second part of Doom Patrol Season 4 will be its final episodes.
 Doom Patrol follows a group of misfits as they try to be heroes or just try not to screw everything up.
-So, if you are also a fan of the series waiting for Season 4, here are 10 shows you could watch to pass the time.
+So, if you are also a fan of the series waiting for Season 4 Part 2, here are 10 shows you could watch to pass the time.

 Synopsis: Peacemaker explores the continuing story of the character that John Cena reprises in the aftermath of executive producer James Gunn’s 2021 film The Suicide Squad – a compellingly vainglorious man who believes in peace at any cost, no matter how many people he has to kill to get it!
 The series stars John Cena as Peacemaker, Danielle Brooks as Adebayo, Freddie Stroma as Vigilante, Jennifer Holland as Harcourt, Chukwudi Iwuji as Murn, Steve Agee as Economos and Robert Patrick as Auggie Smith.